scala/scala-lang/blog/_posts/2015-11-04-minutes-from-oct-2015.md

 consulted to see if FastParse meets all the needs met by Parser Combinators.
 - @odersky points out that Parser Combinators isn't a central module, meaning we could actually have both modules for a while
-- Note parser Combinators are mainly community maintained, not primarily maintained by TypeSafe or EPFL (obv retain an interest)
+- Note Parser Combinators are mainly community maintained, not primarily maintained by Typesafe or EPFL (obv retain an interest)

 Actions:
-- Talk to Anton Gullett about FastParse doing everything required by Parser Combinators
+- Talk to @gourlaysama about FastParse doing everything required by Parser Combinators
 - Invite @lihaoyi to take action if he wants to